rayneh/tardigrade/README.md

 npx hardhat scripts/06-sendSepoliaFuji.ts --network sepolia
 ```

-By combining nostalgic elements from classic games with cutting-edge blockchain technologies, the Dynamic NFT Evolution project aims to provide users with a truly unique and evolving NFT experience.
+By combining nostalgic elements from classic games with cutting-edge blockchain technologies, Tardigrade (Dynamic NFT
+Evolution project) aims to provide users with a truly unique and evolving NFT experience.